Creating a Compressed Work Week

 There are many different schedules you could negotiate for and many benefits you could experience.
 If you're thinking about approaching your employer about working a compressed work schedule get in the know about this unique work solution.

-Consider If This Schedule Is Right For You
+Consider If This Schedule Is Right for You

 Perhaps you won't want to trade those fleeting morning and evening hours with young children for a full day off when the kids are in school.
-Or perhaps you have a physically or mentally intense job that would drain you if you set up a longer work day.
+Or perhaps you have a physically or mentally intense job that would drain you if you set up a longer workday.
 You'd be working longer hours that you're used to and will need to stay focused for longer periods of time.
-Also, you'll need to have child care that can cover your unusual work hours.
+Also, you'll need to have childcare that can cover your unusual work hours.

-On the plus side, you'll continue to earn full-time income while gaining more flexibility.
+On the plus side, you'll continue to earn a full-time income while gaining more flexibility.
 You'll also limit the number of days you have to commute.
-You'll have less disruptions at work because you'll have more free time to take care of doctor or dentist appointments for both you and your kids.
+You'll have fewer disruptions at work because you'll have more free time to take care of doctor or dentist appointments for both you and your kids.
 Your work schedule will be more predictable because you won't need to take time off to take care of things as often.
 Can you picture your family Friday outings once per month?
 It'd be great to visit places and not have to stand in line and wait.

 Decide What Type of Compress Work Schedule You'd Like

 How could you compress your 35-40 hour workload into a shorter number of days?
 If you're coming up blank here are a few suggestions.
 You could work (9) 9-hour days then takes the tenth day off.
 So you'll work long days Monday through Thursday, a regular day on Friday, and then take the next Friday off.
 Another compressed work schedule is working a (4)10-hour days and take the fifth weekday off.
 For example, you could work Monday through Thursday 8 AM to 6 PM then get every Friday off.
-A common schedule seen in nursing, fire fighters or other occupations that require 24-hour shift coverage is working (3) 12-hour days and having four week days off.
+A common schedule seen in nursing, firefighters or other occupations that require 24-hour shift coverage is working (3) 12-hour days and having four weekdays off.

 Determine How This Schedule Would Improve Your Work/Life Balance

 Having one or more days off from work could certainly improve your work/life balance.
 Working parents could volunteer at the school more.
-They could catch up on household errands when the grocery store isn't crowded and there's no small children underfoot.
+They could catch up on household errands when the grocery store isn't crowded and there are no small children underfoot.
 It can provide a long weekend to catch up on work or household chores due to work travel.
 Many individuals swear by a compressed work week in helping them balance work and family responsibilities like finding time to exercise, meditate, or just do the things that they really want to do.